 Before we go much farther, a quick note: a sound recording (the actual recording of a song) is a separate entity from a song (the lyrics and melody).
 This is an important distinction, because if you want to use a track in your video, both the song AND the sound recording must be in the public domain.

 This means that last year’s rendition of Beethoven’s Fifth recorded by the London Philharmonic may not be legal to use, even though the song itself is.

 If you read the last section, you know that if you want to use a public domain song, you’re going to have to find a public domain recording (or make one yourself).
 Luckily there are a number of places you can find free public domain recordings.
 Some of these websites are better than others and there are a lot to choose from, but here are a few for starters:

 The first thing you’ll notice on any free public domain music site is that it can be hard to find the music you want.
 Not only that, if you’re really going for public domain music, you’re limited to anything old enough to qualify, or music that people opted to put into the public domain.
 Both of those things often mean low quality.
 Remembering that a song and its recording must be in the public domain for you to use it, you might find yourself wading through a lot of very old recordings.
 And new music offered for free is often worth the price or less.

 You do have other options, though.
-You can browse any number of stock music sites or royalty free music sites, and your results may vary.
+You can browse any number of stock music sites or royalty-free music sites, and your results may vary.
 Or, you can turn to Lickd.
-Lickd lets you search from over 85,000 tracks and counting to find music for YouTube videos.
+Lickd lets you search from over 1 million tracks and counting, as well as over 100,000 royalty-free music tracks, to help you find the best stock music for YouTube videos.
 All Lickd tracks are pre-cleared, with fees negotiated to be affordable.
 You’ll be able to immediately download tracks, use them in your videos, and you won’t have issues with YouTube copyright claims.
 It’s so much easier than spending your days scouring the web for free public domain music.
 Try it today and see what you think!